-I am an evolutionary social scientist: I use the concepts and theories of evolutionary biology to study human phenomena such as social norms, religious beliefs, institutions or art works.
+I am an evolutionary social scientist: I use the concepts and theories of evolutionary biology to study human phenomena such as social norms, religious beliefs, historical changes and art works.
 My main research interests are:

 - Human cooperation and morality: I use reciprocity theory (in particular partner choice) to explain why moral judgments and cooperative behaviors are based on considerations of fairness (here is a short summary, and here are a series of Youtube videos by Stephane Debove, a former PhD student of mine);

 - Cultural evolution in ancient and modern history: I use Life-History Theory to explain behavioral variability across time and space, and in particular the psychological origins of modern cultures (here is a short summary focusing on the birth of moralizing religions, and here is a more general one on cultural evolution)

 I also collaborate on some related projects: